Self-concordant smoothing in proximal quasi-Newton algorithms for large-scale convex composite optimization: A proximal quasi-Newton scheme

 where $Q\in \spd{n}$, and then solve the subproblem

-for a proximal Newton-type search direction $\delta_k$.
-With proximal Newton-type algorithms comprising only their special cases, we proceed by recalling the class of \emph{cost approximation (CA) methods} \cite{patriksson1998cost} which helps us to propose a new method for selecting $\{x_k\}$ from the iterates $\{\delta_k\}$.
+for a proximal quasi-Newton search direction $\delta_k$.
+Our characterization of the optimality conditions for \eqref{eq:partialsmooth-prob} in this section, particularly the flexibility in the choice of the variable metric $Q$, is well-motivated by the class of \emph{cost approximation (CA) methods} \cite{patriksson1998cost}.
+This leads to a novel approach for selecting $\{x_k\}$ from the sequence of iterates $\{\delta_k\}$.
 The necessary optimality conditions for \eqref{eq:partialsmooth-prob} are defined by

-for $x^*\in \dom \calL$.
-To find points $x^*$ satisfying \eqref{eq:optimality}, CA methods, as the name implies, iteratively approximate $\gradn q(x_k)$ by a \emph{cost approximating mapping} $\Phi\colon \rr^n \to \rr^n$, taking into account the fixed approximation error term $\Phi(x_k) - \gradn q (x_k)$.
+for $x^\star \in \dom \calL$.
+To find points $x^\star $ satisfying \eqref{eq:optimality}, CA methods, as the name implies, iteratively approximate $\gradn q(x_k)$ by a \emph{cost approximating mapping} $\Phi\colon \rr^n \to \rr^n$, taking into account the fixed approximation error term $\Phi(x_k) - \gradn q (x_k)$.
 That is, a point $d$ is sought satisfying

 Let $\Phi$ be the gradient mapping of a continuously differentiable convex function $\psi\colon \rr^n\to \rr$.
 A CA method iteratively solves the subproblem

 A step is then taken in the direction $\delta_k - x_k$, namely